Avksentije/About/README.md

 - 👋 Hi, I’m @AKlozevits
 - 👀 I’m interested in ... biophilie
 - 🌱 I’m currently learning ... processing/p5.js
-- 💞️ I’m looking to collaborate on ... nature-based imaginery
+- 💞️ I’m looking to collaborate on ... nature-based imaginary
 - 📫 How to reach me ... @a.klozevits (IG), a.klozevits@gmail.com

 <!---